King of The Swingers

 It's the tree ones that I loved.

 I found myself in the end driving hundreds of miles to find geocaches that I was yet to find high up trees, (and I realised one day that I was really climbing for the climb's sake, and driving past great trees to get there, so stopped hunting caches and looked instead for extraordinary tree-climbs.)
 Towards the end of this journey into and out of geocaching, I hid a number of my own high up interesting trees in interesting locations.
 This is the King of The Swingers collection of geocaches.
-Here they are listed in order of most favourite points with their cache-page descriptions.
+Here they are listed in order of most favourite points with their cache-page descriptions with spoiler coordinates for each of them.
 Click the names for the cache pages...

 This climb is on the wonderful Core Hill.
 Further up the hill is a whole avenue of very climbable beech trees that I recommend you explore.
 Before then however, you must erect The Swing Of All Swings and have a lovely time.
 In this area, and further up the hill, many rope swings come and go, but we can do better than that.